Terms and Conditions

 7. Disciplinary Procedures

 (d) The School Rules set out examples of offences likely to be punishable by suspension or expulsion.
-These examples are not exhaustive, and in particular, the Head may decide that suspension or expulsion for a lesser offence is justified where there has been previous misbehaviour.
+These examples are not exhaustive, and in particular, the Headmaster may decide that suspension or expulsion for a lesser offence is justified where there has been previous misbehaviour.
 All aspects of the pupil’s record at the School may be taken into account.

 (e) The School will act in a way which is fair in all the circumstances when taking decisions under this Clause 7.
 The review of serious disciplinary matters is governed by the Complaints Procedure, a copy of which is available on the website or as a hard copy from Reception.